 The top 10 commercial construction companies

 Lists like these appear all of the time, usually with little variation in the companies that make the cut.
-Construction Dive, using the ENR top 400 Contractors list, has taken a more comprehensive look into the top ten 2013 revenue makers in the commercial construction sector in the hopes of making this top ten list more interesting.
-Get to know the companies behind 2013's biggest numbers by taking a look at some high profile projects and interesting company facts in addition to the revenue numbers that made these companies industry leaders.
+Construction Dive, using the 2018 ENR top 400 Contractors list, has taken a more comprehensive look into the top 10 firms by 2017 contracting revenue in the hopes of making these rankings more insightful.
+Get to know the companies behind 2017's biggest numbers with a look at some high-profile projects and interesting facts that make these firms industry leaders.